TongLing/tongling.github.io/_pages/about.md

 I'm Ling Tong (童凌), a PhD candidate in the Department of Health Informatics and Administration at the [University of Wisconsin-Milwaukee](https://uwm.edu/), and I'm currently working in [Center for Biomedical Data and Language Processing](https://sites.uwm.edu/jakeluo/).
 My primary research interests are medical informatics and artificial intelligence.

 I co-authored over 20 publications in biomedical informatics, clinical informatics, and computer science journals.
-Some are on top journals, such as Journal of Biomedical Informatics, JMIR AI, Biomedical Signal Processing and Control, IEEE Computer Software and Applications Conference, and Applied Clinical Informatics.
-I have also been a reviewer for many journals, including IEEE Journal of Biomedical and Health Informatics, Journal of Medical Internet Research(JMIR), Health Informatics Journal, and Computers in Biology and Medicine.
+Some are on top journals, such as Journal of Biomedical Informatics, JMIR AI, and IEEE Computer Software and Applications Conference.
+I have also been a reviewer for medical informatics journals.

 I'm an active member of the American Medical Informatics Association (AMIA), and served as a reviewer for AMIA's conference proceedings.
 I have worked under the research projects funded by National Institute of Health(NIH), National Natural Science Foundation of China(NSFC), and Advancing a Healthier Wisconsin Endowment (AHW).